syphon-org/syphon/readme.md

 - customize themes and colors throughout the app

 ## goals
-- [ ] peer-to-peer messaging through a locally run server on the client
-- [ ] allow transfering data from one homeserver to another, or from local to remote servers
 - [ ] desktop clients meet parity with mobile
+- [ ] screen lock and pin protected cache features
-- [ ] customizable widgets for certain elements of the app
+- [ ] P2P messaging through a locally run server on the client
+- [ ] allow transfering user data from one homeserver to another, or from local to remote servers
 - [ ] cli client using ncurses and the same redux store contained here (common)

 ## getting started